Jacalz/ghdstats/README.md

 ## Installation

-The cli command can be downloaded by running the following command (using Go 1.16 or above):
+The cli command can be downloaded by running the following command (using Go 1.24 or above):
 ```
-$ go install github.com/Jacalz/ghdstats@latest
+go install github.com/Jacalz/ghdstats@latest
 ```

 ## Usage

 The general usage of the program works like this:
 ```
-$ ghdstats [user] [repository, optional]
+ghdstats [user] [repository, optional]
 ```

 As an example, you can get all the data for [jacalz/rymdport](https://github.com/jacalz/rymdport):
 ```
-$ ghdstats jacalz rymdport
+ghdstats jacalz rymdport
 ```

 The same command can also be written as this:
 ```
-$ ghdstats jacalz/rymdport
+ghdstats jacalz/rymdport
 ```

 The tool can also fetch all downloads for a given user or organization:
 ```
-$ ghdstats jacalz
+ghdstats jacalz
 ```

 ## Performance

-The goal here is to be as fast as possible but still keeping very readable code.
+The goal here is to be as fast as possible while still keeping very readable code.
 All repositories for a user are downloaded and processed concurrently for better performance on multicore systems.

-## Inspiration and resoning
+## Inspiration and reasoning

 A lot of the inspiration for this came from https://github.com/mmilidoni/github-downloads-count.
-The idea was to create a faster tool without any need for Python.
-The plan is to have binaries for as many 64-bit platforms as possible.
+The idea was to create a parallel, and thus faster, tool using static binaries instead of Python scripts.